-Definitely.
 Back in the day, offloading didn’t exist.
-A decade ago, Amex would send their own statement out, and it wouldn’t combine with other card brands.
-It was almost like they were enemies, if you will.
+A decade ago, Amex would send its statement out, and it wouldn’t combine with other card brands.
+It was almost like they were enemies if you will.
 Eventually, they became friends, to a certain extent.
-So there’s some positives to it too.
+So there are some positives to it too.
 You mentioned one.
-A couple others are: They combined statements to help merchants be more aware of what they’re paying alongside other card brands.
-Back in the day, there were two statements out; they combined into one.
+A couple of others are: They combined statements to help merchants be more aware of what they’re paying alongside other card brands.
+Back in the day, there were two statements combined into one.
 Plus, they allowed for quicker payments to the business owner.
-So they get paid at the same time as other card brands, which is usually nextday.
-Back in the day, there would be sometimes a multiple-day delay on American Express, and then it would be different from Visa, MasterCard and Discover.
-So, they did a really good job on that.
+So they get paid simultaneously as other card brands, usually the next day.
+Back in the day, there would sometimes be a multiple-day delay on American Express, which would be different from Visa, MasterCard, and Discover.
+So, they did an excellent job on that.
 But when it comes to cheaper rates?
-The reality is, they’re still one of the most expensive card types to accept, for a business owner.
+The reality is that they’re still one of the most expensive card types to accept for a business owner.
 So it’s ironic for them to promote it so highly.
-They’re one of the most expensive card types to accept out of all four card brands.
+They’re one of the most costly card types to get out of all four card brands.
 But it is still a step in the right direction.

 Why is this new fight for transparency and simplicity just happening now?

-Fifteen years ago, when I found out this business existed, when I walked into a business owner’s location, they had a terminal.
+Fifteen years ago, when I found out this business existed, they had a terminal when I walked into a business owner’s location.
 I thought it was just provided, just Visa.
 I didn’t know any difference whatsoever.
-There were a lot of guys like me; thousands of people in this industry that didn’t know what really was behind the scenes.
-Now we’re like insurance salesmen—we’re everywhere.
-As the years progress, more and more of us got involved in it.
+There were many guys like me; thousands of people in this industry didn’t know what was behind the scenes.
+Now we’re like insurance salespeople—we’re everywhere.
+As the years progressed, more and more of us got involved.
 If you’re uneducated in the business, you go out there and miseducate your merchant with mistakes unknowingly.
-So a lot of merchants had a bad taste in their mouths over the years.
+So many merchants had terrible taste in their mouths over the years.

-Then companies like us and Square, we thought the whole industry could be simpler.
+Then companies like Square and us, we thought the whole industry could be more straightforward.
 Back then, there wasn’t much of a need or demand to make things simpler.
-But now, as thousands of companies have filtered through this industry over the last 15 years, there’s a lot of, unfortunately, bad taste in merchants’ mouths about companies like us, or agents in the field that are doing this for a living and trying to do right by merchants.
-They have been burnt before, taken advantage of before.
+But now, as thousands of companies have filtered through this industry over the last 15 years, there’s a lot of, unfortunately, bad taste in merchants’ mouths about companies like agents or us in the field that is doing this for a living and trying to do right by merchants.
+They have been burnt before, take advantage of before.

-Our industry isn’t really strictly regulated.
-Business owners are pushed to accept as many cards as they possibly can, while companies like us are allowed to charge what we want to charge.
+Our industry isn’t strictly regulated.
+Business owners are pushed to accept as many cards as possible, while companies like us are allowed to charge what we want.
 I think it’s unfair to business owners.
-Well now, business owners are getting smarter, period.
-They’re opening their eyes to that big fat line item at the end of the year on their P&L that says I paid X amount of dollars in credit card fees.
-Their grandpa, their dad that owned businesses, they’ve been through it.
-Now when they’re opening businesses, they’re more aware of it.
+Well, now, business owners are getting smarter, period.
+They’re opening their eyes to that oversized fat line item at the end of the year on their P&L that says I paid X amount of dollars in credit card fees.
+They’ve been through their grandpa and dad, who owned businesses.
+Now when they’re opening trades, they’re more aware of it.
 And I think with social media and technology increasing over the years, people are more aware, with reviews, etcetera.
 I think that’s why companies like Square are trying to keep it simplistic, and companies like us are trying to keep it as transparent as possible and coming up with programs that can help them offset their fees, in general.

-What are some concerns around payments that every small-business owner should have right now?
+What concerns around payments should every small-business owner have right now?

-There’s a lot of programs that are popping up to help business owners offset what they pay for accepting credit cards from individuals; through surcharging programs or cash discount programs.
-We feel business owners should definitely be on the lookout for those things.
+Many programs are popping up to help business owners offset what they pay for accepting credit cards from individuals; through surcharging programs or cash discount programs.
+We feel business owners should be on the lookout for those things.
 If you don’t know what surcharging is, it allows business owners to pass credit card fees on to the consumer, and they don’t charge a fee for using debit cards or cash.
-You might have seen these in the form of cash discount programs where customers are given discounts for using cash rather than credit cards.
+You might have seen these in cash discount programs where customers are given discounts for using cash rather than credit cards.

-The Dodd-Frank Act prohibits card-payment networks such as Visa from inhibiting the ability of anyone to provide a discount for payment by cash, check, debit card or credit card.
+The Dodd-Frank Act prohibits card-payment networks such as Visa from inhibiting the ability of anyone to provide a discount for payment by cash, check, debit card, or credit card.
 So business owners are becoming more aware, and their friends are telling them more about these programs that are out there.
 As that progresses, credit cards aren’t going anywhere any time soon.
 We all know that, right?
 It’s years away.
 The newer generation is getting used to these mobile wallets, etcetera.
-I’m in my mid-30s, so my generation is half there, half not.
-Once you get to 40s, 50s, 60s—mobile wallets?
+I’m in my mid-30s, so my age is half there, half not.
+Once you bring to 40s, 50s, 60s—mobile wallets?
 Please don’t.
-I can barely pull the right card out of my wallet, because there’s so many.
-You know what I mean?
+I can barely pull the right card out of my purse because there are so many.
+Do you know what I mean?

 Things are going to progress in the mobile direction.
 It probably will go as far as fingerprinting, eyes… you name it.
-There’s a lot of technology advancement coming, but even when they build it and they launch it today, it won’t be adopted by mass consumers today.
+There’s much technological advancement, but even when they build it and launch it today, it won’t be adopted by mass consumers today.
 It took us years to implement the chip card technology, and we’re still trying to adopt it in America.
-If that’s indicative of anything, it’s going to take us a lot of years to implement a heavy dose of mobile payments, etcetera, which is becoming increasingly popular.
+If that’s indicative of anything, it will take us many years to implement a heavy dose of mobile payments, etcetera, which is becoming increasingly popular.

-Business owners should definitely keep an eye out for programs that help them offset the processing fees, and having companies—I believe like us—that are very transparent on our website, which are few and far between.
+Business owners should keep an eye out for programs that help them offset the processing fees and have companies like us that are very transparent on our website, which are few and far between.
 Look up a hundred sites like us in this industry.
-We’re probably one of two, maybe three sites, tops, that will give you detailed definitions of what fees really are in this business.
-That’s the kind of transparency we’re trying to showcase to our owners that we deal with.
+We’re probably one of two, maybe three sites, tops, that will give you detailed definitions of fees in this business.
+That’s the kind of transparency we’re trying to showcase to the owners we deal with.
 They need to keep their eyes open for programs out there, like surcharging or the cash discount program, that most of them don’t know are available to help them offset their fees and allow them to put more money back into their business for investments or their employees.
-A lot of them are missing out because they’re busy doing what they’re doing, and they’re paying what they’re generally used to.
+Many are missing out because they’re busy doing what they’re doing and paying what they’re generally used to.